Kyriosity/use-dev/README+/tests/README+/unit_test-gradual_assert.md

-> 🚧...
-DRAFT ... 🚧

-# Unit tests - Gradual assert
+# Unit tests &mdash; Gradual assert

-Despite plenty of programming languages and frameworks with our preferences, we are used to categorical feedback from tests: either 🟢**success** or 🔴**fail**.
+Despite our preferences for programming languages and frameworks, we are used to categorical feedback from tests: either 🟢**success** or 🔴**fail**.

-"Classical" tests don't ask for more but there are other stories with vague and changeable criteria:
+The majority of tests don't ask for more and many developer may never need anything else but there are other stories with vague and changeable criteria:

-- Precision of calculations/deviations
+- Precision of calculations/deviations,
-- Performance (execution time and other resource consumption).
+- Performance (execution time and other resource consumption),
-- Strength of encryption
+- Strength of algorithms (encryption).

 The same applies to negative results.
 "Not great and not terrible".

-## Problem
+## Issue

-Public test frameworks, as far as I know them, don't support shades of green and red.
+Neither public test frameworks, as far as I know them, don't support shades of green and red.
+This could be a star rating, or 1-10 scale, or percent.

+⭐⭐⭐

 ### Workaround

-Create own

 [Funcware tests](../../../src/TuttiFrutti/Funcstore.Convert.Tests/)

 Variable criteria.

-#### Example

-🚧 ...
-TO BE CONTINURED ... 🖋️
+🔚